-Ideal inbound marketing tactics for schools
+Inbound marketing tactics for schools

-There are so many factors that go into choosing the right school for a child, so as school marketing professionals, it’s important for you to highlight your unique selling positions (USPs) through inbound marketing.
-This will not only help you generate a higher volume of enrolments, but will guarantee a better quality of enrolments, as students and families who are more aligned with your values will present themselves to you.
+There are so many factors that go into choosing the right school for a child, so as school marketing professionals, it’s important for you to highlight your school's unique selling positions (or USPs) through inbound marketing.
+This will not only help you generate a higher volume of enrollments, but will guarantee a better quality of enrollments, as students and families who are more aligned with your values will present themselves to you.

 - Email marketing (EDMs)